supportREALteachers.org

 3. Autonomous Stage: You don’t have to think about how to do the skill at all.
 Your movements are automatic, and you can concentrate fully on style and strategy.
 Staying on beat is easy.
 Improvement in this stage is very slow.

-The following image illustrates the probability of retaining knowledge.
+The image below illustrates the probability of retaining knowledge.
 The more modes of learning involved, the greater the chance that the desired knowledge will be retained.
 This is important when designing and presenting tasks to students.

 • 11 Strategies for Improving Learning Retention